ksushakhl/jira-github-report/README.md

 >git_token = "git_token"

 Your personal github token.
 Instructions how to create: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
-After you create a token, click "Configure SSO" and then authorize it for FlyrInc
+After you create a token, click "Configure SSO" and then authorize it

 >start_date